 Most editors will edit a few pages of your MS and give you a clear idea of their costs once they know your style and the work likely to be involved.
 This will also give you a clear indication of the sort of improvements they are likely to make.

 We have used a number of editors in particular Sarah Dawes firstname.lastname@example.org who edits all of my (Oliver’s) books.
-Sarah is my top recommendation.
+Sarah is a member of the Chartered Institute of Editors and Proofreaders and is always my first choice.
 I can wholeheartedly recommend Sarah.
 She will not only pick up obvious typographical, punctuation, grammar, and spelling errors, as you would expect, but will also fact check all sorts of things, from historical details and anachronisms, to foreign words and phrases (she sent my Latin to her old Latin teacher for marking!
 Oh the shame!)
 She will also pick up on continuity errors, and will frequently rewrite clunky sentences in vastly better prose than I could conjure up.
 (Her experience as a ghostwriter probably comes in useful here).

 Helen Baggot edited “And the Wolf Shall Dwell”.
 Her website is helenbaggott.co.uk/ It is worth noting that Helen works a little differently from most editors usually doing a series of passes for a lower rate per thousand words, and then passing the MS back to the author for approval.
 This is a useful method for self-published authors on a tight budget because if they feel confident enough in their work that they can get away with only one or two passes of editing, then they may save money.
 It also allows them to spread out the cost of editing; usually the largest single expense apart from printing, over a period of time.